rajendra-jat7/Project365_Part-07/README.md

 # Project365_Part-07
-A collection of Day-61 to Day-70 React projects deployed on Vercel.
+A collection of Day-61 to Day-70 Next JS projects deployed on Vercel.